OneSparse/OneSparse/docs/test_matrix_header.md

 # Element-wise operations

-The GraphBLAS API has elementwise operations on matrices that operate pairs of matrices.  'ewise_add' computes the element-wise “addition” of two matrices A and B, element-wise using any binary operator.
+The GraphBLAS API has elementwise operations on matrices that operate pairs of matrices.  `ewise_add` computes the element-wise “addition” of two matrices A and B, element-wise using any binary operator.
 Elements present on both sides of the operation are included in the result.